 If you end up deciding to lighten your base, there are a few key aftercare tips our experts recommend.

-There are at-home steps you'll want to take as well, like using purple shampoo to combat brassiness and switching out your shower head to minimize the risk of hard water damaging the color.
+At-home steps you'll want to take include using purple shampoo to combat brassiness and switching out your shower head to minimize the risk of hard water damaging the color.
 "I love the purple shampoo and conditioner by Milk_Shake," says Brook.
 "This product is great even if you have naturally blonde hair, as it will brighten your color and make it look shiny."
 Brook also recommends that her clients get the shower head and filter by T3.
 "That will extend the life of your color (not to mention the great skin benefits!) because it will protect your hair from the minerals in the water and old pipes," she says.